amdavidson/archivist/readme.md

 # Archivist

-The archivist is run from a either a central `archivist.py` script or from one of the self contained individual source scripts.
+The archivist is run from a either a central `archivist.py` script

 ## Backing up all services

-Running `./archivist.yml` alone will backup all configured services.
+Running `./archivist.py` alone will backup all configured services.

 ## Backing up a single service